ucbepic/docetl/docs/concepts/pipelines.md

 # Pipelines

 Pipelines in DocETL are the core structures that define the flow of data processing.
-They orchestrate the application of operators to datasets, creating a seamless workflow for complex document processing tasks.
+They orchestrate the application of operators to datasets, creating a seamless workflow for complex chunk processing tasks.

 ## Components of a Pipeline